 12. Check your pantry, refrigerator and freezer for expiry dates

-I always make sure to keep a tab on the expiry dates of the foods and ingredients I already have on hand.
-Then I know which ones I need to use up and I search out recipes that use those foods and ingredients.
+Make sure to keep a tab on the expiry dates of the foods and ingredients you already have on hand.
+Then, you know which ones you need to use up and can search out recipes that use those foods and ingredients.
 There’s no point in buying something new if you already have something you could eat instead!

 13. Avoid recipes that need a special ingredient